Prekmurje Slovene: 20th century

 In 1908, Albert Apponyi, the Hungarian minister of education and religion, implemented a new act that demanded the school subjects to be taught in Hungarian language in all schools of the Kingdom of Hungary.
 The purpose of the act was to magyarize national minorities.
 School education in Prekmurje Slovene ceased.

 In 1914–1918, József Klekl, a politician and later a congressman in Belgrade, reformed the Prekmurje Slovene literary language by using elements of the Croatian and Slovene languages.
 In 1923, a new prayerbook titled Hodi k oltarskomi svesti (Come on to the Eucharist) was written in the Gaj alphabet.

 In 1919, the majority of Prekmurje became part of the Kingdom of Serbs, Croats and Slovenes, and Slovene and Serbo-Croatian replaced Hungarian as the languages of education and administration.
 Prekmurje Slovene remained the language of literature, journalism and church service.

 Even though education in Prekmurje Slovene did not resume in Yugoslavia (the teaching languages were Serbo-Croatian and standard Slovene), Prekmurje Slovene flourished as a language of news in the 1920s and 1930s.
 It was used to write articles in the periodicals Novine, Marijin list, Marijin ograček, the calendar Kalendar Srca Jezušovoga, the Lutheran Düševni list and Evangeličanski kalendari.
 Slovene emigrants from Prekmurje also had their own weekly in the United States between 1921 and 1954 written in the Prekmurje Slovene: Amerikanszki Szlovencov Glász (American Windish Voice).

 József Szakovics was actively involved in cultivating the Prekmurje Slovene with his books and articles in newspapers and calendars and with reprints of the oldest book of Miklós Küzmics.
 The prominent Prekmurje writer Miško Kranjec also wrote in Prekmurje Slovene.

-In this period, several works of the world literature were also translated into the Prekmurje dialect, e.g. Molière's Le Médecin malgré lui.
+In this period, several works of the world literature were also translated into the Prekmurje Slovene, e.g. Molière's Le Médecin malgré lui.

-János Berke started to collect the vocabulary for the first Prekmurje dialect dictionary, which was then published in part by János Fliszár under the title Vogrszki-vendiski rêcsnik in 1922.
+János Berke started to collect the vocabulary for the first Prekmurje Slovene dictionary, which was then published in part by János Fliszár under the title Vogrszki-vendiski rêcsnik in 1922.
 The entire dictionary with fifty thousand terms has been preserved in manuscript.

 In 1941, the Hungarian Army occupied the area of Prekmurje, and it aimed to eradicate Prekmurje Slovene and standard Slovene by 1945, assisted by the Slovene irredentist Mikola.

 After 1945, the Communist Yugoslavia banned the printing of books and newspapers in the Prekmurje Slovene, and only standard Slovene and Serbo-Croatian were used in administration and education.
 In Hungary, the dictator Mátyás Rákosi banned every minority language and deported the Slovenes to the Hungarian Plain.

-There has been a significant uptick of interest in the Prekmurje dialect and cultural heritage since Slovenia became independent.
-Several associations, publishers, and self-published prints of both old and new books have appeared in the Prekmurje dialect.
+There has been a significant uptick of interest in the Prekmurje Slovene and cultural heritage since Slovenia became independent.
+Several associations, publishers, and self-published prints of both old and new books have appeared in the Prekmurje Slovene.